SlobodanNinkov/SlobodanNinkov/_posts/2025-12-12-docker-network-setup.md

 ---

+Problem: Out of the box, when container is started it does not see other containers running on the same Docker.
+This problem comes up often during the testing and experimentation when you want to connect a python notebook with several databases.
+To make it happen, there are 2 steps you need to do.

+Step 1.
+Create a local network in the docker
 # Create local network to docker
 `docker network create <network_name>`

 Example:
 `docker network create locnetwork`

+Step 2.
+Add containers to the configured docker network

 # Add containers to local network
 `docker network connect <network_name> <running_container>`